MousaZourob/Sahib/README.md

 <br />
 **4.** Using **Selenium** tweets are sent out over a 3 minute period, each with one of 8 template messages to publish new deals, and the posting date is saved in the database to not allow duplicate postings to occur
 <br />
-**5.** This script was turned into a **CRON job** using Windows Task Manager, and it runs automatically once a day to tweet out 5 deals daily
+**5.** This script was turned into a **CRON job** using Windows Task Scheduler, and it runs automatically once a day to tweet out 5 deals daily

 ## Demo:
 * To view the bot in action click [here](https://twitter.com/SahibBot_):